Search

 16 December 2025

-Madrid is Spain’s busiest airport, but also one of Europe’s most frequented thanks to it being a hub for oneworld airline Iberia and SkyTeam member Air Europa.
-Both of these network airlines keep Madrid’s 4 runways quite busy morning and night, and give travellers the opportunity to reach all corners of the globe direct or with at least one connection.
-I travel through the airport quite often, but have learned how to navigate it with ease.
-While connections between the different terminals can be tedious, these insider tips will help you breeze through like a pro.
+Adolfo Suárez Madrid–Barajas Airport is Spain’s busiest and one of Europe’s most frequently visited hubs, serving as home base for oneworld’s Iberia and SkyTeam’s Air Europa.
+These network carriers operate from the airport’s four runways around the clock, connecting travellers to all corners of the globe direct or with at least one connection.
+I travel through the airport quite often but have learned how to navigate it with ease.
+While connections between the different terminals can be tedious, these insider tips will help you breeze through like a seasoned traveller.

 Going to or from Madrid Airport

-Madrid Airport is connected to the city via a metro line.
-Madrid’s exemplary metro system is fast, clean, frequent and easy to use.
-Keep in mind that taking the metro from or to the airport will require paying a small supplement to the standard fare.
+Madrid Airport is connected to the city via a metro (underground) line.
+Madrid’s exemplary metro system is fast, clean, frequent, and easy to use.
+Keep in mind that taking the metro to or from the airport will require paying a small supplement to the standard fare.

-As traffic has grown, so too has the need for more space.
-The airport now has 4 runways and 4 terminals, but the latter are not all connected to each other.
-Even the ones that are connected require long walks, and I find that moving walkways are not always available for long stretches.
+Madrid–Barajas has four terminals, but they’re not all connected to each other.
+Even the ones that do connect require long walks, and I find that moving walkways aren’t always available for long stretches.

-The airport was previously known as Madrid Barajas, but in 2014, it modified the official name to Adolfo Suárez Madrid–Barajas Airport in honour of Spain’s first democratically elected prime minister.
-Madrid is Europe’s second largest airport by land size after Paris Charles de Gaulle.
+The airport was previously known as Madrid Barajas, but its official name is now Adolfo Suárez Madrid–Barajas Airport, honouring Spain’s first democratically elected prime minister.
+It’s Europe’s second-largest airport by land size, right after Paris Charles de Gaulle.

 Terminals 4 and 4S